leeoniya/RgbQuant.js/README.md

 ---
 ### Usage

-**Use Chrome or Firefox** since many HTML5/JS features are used.
+**Use Chrome, Firefox or IE10+** since many HTML5/JS features are used.
 Canvas, Typed Arrays, Array.forEach.

 ```js
 // options with defaults (not required)